replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-nfs.md

 * Review the limitations and considerations.
 See [Limitations and Considerations](snapshots-understanding#limitations-and-considerations) in _How to Set Up Backup Storage_.
 * Install the Velero CLI.
 See [Installing the Velero CLI](snapshots-velero-cli-installing).
-* The NFS server must be configured to allow access from all the nodes in the cluster.
+* The NFS server must be configured to allow access from all of the nodes in the cluster.
-* The NFS directory must be writable by the user:group 1001:1001.
+* The NFS directory must be writable by the user:group 1001:1001 from all of the nodes in the cluster.

-  **Example: Changing Host Path Permissions on Linux**
+  **Example: Changing User:Group Permissions on Linux**

    ```bash
   sudo chown -R 1001:1001 /backups